Hirotaka Asahisa

 Hirotaka Asahisa (朝久 裕貴, born 21 June 1996) is a Japanese kickboxer, currently competing in the super featherweight division of K-1 and Wu Lin Feng.
 He is the current WLF Super featherweight champion.
 A professional competitor since 2012, Asahisa is the 2018 Wu Lin Feng Super Featherweight tournament winner and the 2022 K-1 Super Featherweight World Grand Prix runner-up.

 As of July 2021, Combat Press ranks him as the #3 bantamweight in the world.
-He's been ranked in the top ten since November 2020.
+He has been ranked in the top ten since November 2020.

 Kickboxing career

 Early career

 Asahisa made his professional debut against Eiko Kamikawa at Pound for Pound vol.1 on November 24, 2012.
 He won the fight by a second-round knockout.

 Asahisa was scheduled to face KOUMA at M-fight - Suk WEERASAKRECK II on June 16, 2013.
 He suffered his first professional loss, losing by unanimous decision.
 All three judges scored the bout 29–28 for KOUMA.

 Asahisa rebounded from his first loss with a first-round knockout of Yuki Miyazaki at MAJKF KICK GUTS 2014 on June 16, 2014.